Communicative competence ability. Communicative competence. Communication competencies of a business person

 Emelyanov Yu.N. characterizes the qualitative originality of the concept of communicative competence, he believes that communicative competence is a combination of the following qualities:

-The ability of a person to take on and perform various social roles;
+A person’s ability to take on and perform various social roles;

 Ability to adapt to social groups and situations